Design and Technology

-During these days pupils follow the entire design process; researching, developing, designing and making products.
+During these days pupils follow the entire design process; researching, developing, designing, making and evaluating products.

-Rather than a short lesson weekly lesson, this specialized all day approach, gives the pupils the chance to immerse themselves completely in the subject, and develop their knowledge, understanding and skills through the design process.
+Rather than short weekly lessons, this specialised all day approach, gives the pupils the chance to immerse themselves completely in the subject, and develop their knowledge, understanding and skills through the design process.